macck7/PARALLEL-COMPUTING/README .md

 ## Flow of Control
-First of all we have 3 inpedent file which are responsible for serial and parellel processing.
+First of all we have 3 inpedent file which are responsible for serial and parellel processing. <br />
-Serial compution is done with the help of seiral.cpp  which it takes whole input matrix and process sequentionlly one by one.
+Serial compution is done with the help of seiral.cpp  which it takes whole input matrix and process sequentionlly one by one. <br />
-Parllel computation is done with the help oh OpenMP and Pthread.
+Parllel computation is done with the help oh OpenMP and Pthread.  <br />
-After complie all three .cpp codes we have passed different sizes of matrixes to all three file in order to observare the computation time.
+After complie all three .cpp codes we have passed different sizes of matrixes to all three file in order to observare the computation time. <br />
-Also we have plotted graph to easily compare which type of comuption better for different size.
+Also we have plotted graph to easily compare which type of comuption better for different size. <br />

 ## Description of code files